qarchli/qarchli.github.io/_posts/2020-08-19-rsa-encryption.md

 I am going to begin by laying the groundwork necessary to understand how RSA works, starting with the mathematical principles underpinning it.
 Following that, I will walk you through a concrete example of the RSA algorithm in action.
 Lastly, I will reflect on why RSA works, and what are some of its vulnerabilities.
 At the end of this post, you will find a link to a Python demo I have written, whose code is available in my github repository.

-There are not any prerequisites to follow along with this post.
+There are no prerequisites to follow along with this post.
 I will walk you through the necessary mathematics in order for you to understand the RSA algorithm.
 However, I’m supposing that you are familiar with some arithmetic and algebra basics.

 ## Cryptography, Encryption, Symmetric vs Asymmetric ?